‘Stop talking and get a lawyer’: Inside the descent of a Colorado dentist accused of fatally poisoning his wife

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Andy Rose, Rebekah Reiss, Raja Razek and Elizabeth Wolfe contributed to this report.
+CNN’s Andy Rose, Rebekah Reiss, Raja Razek, Elizabeth Wolfe and Hanna Park contributed to this report.